Desolation Gray Canyons

 Ute Permit: The Ute Indian Tribe owns the land on the left bank for much of the river.
 In the past, it was possible to purchase a permit from them to allow camping on the land.
 It appears that is no longer an option.
 This page was the source of the permit: http://www.utetribe.com/permits.html (Jan.
 2019).

 Guidebooks: this large-format guide is available from NRS.
+It is truly waterproof – we let the waves wash over it (and even step on it every once in awhile.)
 If you want to borrow a older copy of Belknap’s guide, Meg and Pete have extra.

 Menu spreadsheet: we have an Excel spreadsheet that we’ve used for years to calculate food shopping lists.
 You might want to check with Pete for the latest copy.
 But this page has a description and link.